-At the end of the year n-1, an annual tentative program organising the ship unloading calendar for next year, n, is drafted by the Technical System Manager.
-This annual program has an informative character and several factors are evaluated to allocate the slots (apart from the requests sent by shippers) expected demand, past year demand, ships technical parameters, etc. Taking this document as a reference, monthly firm nominations are required by shippers to fix the definite unloading dates.
-On the 20th of each month, shippers must send information to the LSOs related to the date (respecting as the annual program much as possible), technical parameters of the ship and gas to be unloaded in the next 3 months, along with the regasification needed.
+At the end of the year, n-1, an annual tentative program organising the ship unloading calendar for next year, n, is drafted by the Technical System Manager.
+This annual program has an informative character and several factors are evaluated to allocate the slots: apart from the requests sent by shippers, expected demand, past year demand, ships technical parameters, etc. Taking this document as a reference, monthly firm nominations are required to shippers to fix the definite unloading date.
+On the 20th of each month, shippers must send information to the LSOs related to the date (respecting as much as possible the annual program), technical parameters of the ship and gas to be unloaded in the next 3 months.

 After validation, this program is binding for the next month and a half.
 In this program, the slots are allocated taking into consideration the daily regasification and level of storage requested by shippers.
-That is to say that the shippers can request the regasification level that they wish along the month, provided that they have sufficient gas in storage and that they do not surpass their storage rights.
+This is to say that the shippers can request the regasification level they wish along the month, provided that they have sufficient gas in storage and that they do not surpass their storage rights.

-To discourage storage capacity hoarding, the regulation establishes an LNG storage fee that is raised heavily (x12) to those shippers that try to store volumes above eight days of their regasification contracted capacity, in monthly average, in all the six plants.
-Nevertheless, in order to facilitate the entry of new players, small shippers are exempted from this obligation if their LNG stocks are below 300 GWh.
+To discourage storage capacity hoarding, the regulation establishes a LNG storage fee that is raised heavily (x12) to those shippers that try to store volumes above 8 days of their regasification contracted capacity, in monthly average, in all the 6 plants.
+In order to facilitate the entry of new players, small shippers are exempted from this obligation if their LNG stocks are below 300 GWh.

-To prevent underuse and capacity hoarding, firm UIOLI measures can be applied by the LSO in two different situations.
-The rule for the first is that, if during the first six months of a contract, the shipper does not use (during at least one month) 80% of his regasification capacity, this capacity is automatically and proportionally reduced and a penalty is applied.
+To prevent underuse and capacity hoarding, firm UIOLI measures can be applied by LSO, in two different situations.
+The rule for the first one is that, if during the 6 first months of a contract, the shipper does not use (during at least 1 month) 80% of his regasification capacity, this capacity is automatically and proportionally reduced and a penalty is applied.
 This penalty represents a portion of the financial guarantee required from terminal users when signing any capacity contract.
 After one year of fine utilisation, the bank deposit is reimbursed.